The Chern Character of {\theta}-summable Fredholm Modules over dg Algebras and Localization on Loop Space: Abstract

 \section{Abstract}

 We introduce the notion of a $\vartheta$-summable Fredholm module over a locally convex dg algebra $\Omega$ and construct its Chern character as a cocycle on the entire cyclic complex of $\Omega$, extending the construction of Jaffe, Lesniewski and Osterwalder to a differential graded setting.
 Using this Chern character, we prove an index theorem involving an abstract version of a Bismut-Chern character constructed by Getzler, Jones and Petrack in the context of loop spaces.
-Our theory leads to a rigorous construction of the path integral for $N=1/2$ supersymmetry which satisfies a Duistermaat-Heckman type localization formula on loop space, solving a long standing open problem.
+Our theory leads to a rigorous construction of the path integral for $\mathcal{N}=1/2$ supersymmetry which satisfies a Duistermaat-Heckman type localization formula on loop space.